Bayesian test of normality versus a Dirichlet process mixture alternative: Introduction

-Our Dirichlet process mixture model offers many advantages over the existing approaches.
 The Gaussian process approach is difficult to compute with and does not allow for embedding and predictive matching.
-The Polya tree approach is easy to work with for univariate data.
+The P\'olya tree approach is easy to work with for univariate data.
 But its reliance on partition-based computing does not scale well with data dimension.
-Moreover, a Polya tree distribution is a model for densities that are nowhere differentiable \citep{choudhuri.ghosal.roy.2005}.
-This may lead to inefficient estimation under the alternative \citep{vaart.zanten.2008, castillo2008} which, in turn, may lead to a sub-optimal detection of non-normality.
-Our simulation study produces evidence supporting this claim.
+Moreover, a Polya tree distribution is a model for densities that are nowhere differentiable \citep{choudhuri2005bayesian}.
+This may lead to inefficient estimation under the alternative \citep{van2008rates, castillo2008lower} which, in turn, may lead to a sub-optimal detection of non-normality.
+Our simulation study provides evidence supporting this claim.

 In contrast, our Dirichlet process mixture of normals model is in itself an attractive model for estimating a smooth density.
-Dirichlet process mixture of normals have been well studied in the literature and are known to be easy to compute with, often via efficient Gibbs sampling or its variations \citep{escobar.west.1995, maceachern.muller.1998, maceachern1998, neal2000}, and are known also to possess optimal, adaptive convergence rates in a variety of density estimation applications \citep{ghosalvaart2001, ghosalvaart2007, shen.tokdar.ghosal.2012}.
+Dirichlet process mixture of normals have been well studied in the literature and are known to be easy to compute with, often via efficient Gibbs sampling or its variations \citep{escobar1995bayesian, maceachern1998estimating, maceachern1998computational, neal2000markov}, and are known also to possess optimal, adaptive convergence rates in a variety of density estimation applications \citep{ghosal2001entropies, ghosal2007posterior, shen2013adaptive}.